2018 Lima fire attack

-On 24 April 2018, 11 people were attacked with fire inside a bus in the district of Miraflores, in Lima, Peru.
-One of them, 22-year old Eyvi Ágreda, who was the target of the attack, died more than a month later in the hospital.
+On 24 April 2018, 11 passengers were burnt in an arson attack on a bus in the district of Miraflores, in Lima, Peru.
+One of the victims, 22-year old Eyvi Ágreda, who was the target of the attack, died more than a month later in the hospital.
 The attacker was identified as Carlos Hualpa Vacas, who belonged to the victim's work environment.

 Attack

-It was around seven o'clock at night., and a man with covered with a hood and dark glasses got on the bus and he sat on the back of the vehicle.
-Then got up and moved forward three seats to spray a fuel a woman who was sitting and after set fire to her, which also reached at least 10 other passengers, and finally escaped the scene by burning him-self arm a little.
+It was around seven o'clock on the night of 24 April 2018, and the suspect, consisting of a man who was covered with a hood and dark glasses, went on the bus and sat on the back of the vehicle.
+He then got up and moved forward three seats to douse a woman, who was also sitting on the bus, with gasoline.
+After that, she was set on fire.
+The fire also reached at least 10 other passengers.
+The suspect escaped the scene by having minor burns on his arm.